Yash1361/VoiceLink/agentic_ai/readme.md

 3. Add formatter helpers for any new payload structures exposed by that server.
 4. Update this documentation with setup steps specific to the new integration.

-The async stdio transport, session reuse, and Claude tool-calling workflow remain identical across MCP backends.
+The async stdio transport, session reuse, and Gemini tool-calling workflow remain identical across MCP backends.

 ## Troubleshooting

 - **Missing `uvx`**: install the uv tool per the instructions above or set `AMAZON_MCP_COMMAND=npx` (ensure the package is installed globally).
-- **Claude refuses tool calls**: confirm `ANTHROPIC_API_KEY` is valid and has access to Claude 3.5 models.
+- **Gemini refuses tool calls**: confirm `GEMINI_API_KEY` is valid and has access to the chosen Gemini model.
 - **Purchase flows fail**: supply `FEWSATS_API_KEY` in the environment so `amazon-mcp` can authenticate with Fewsats.

 Happy shopping!